 The Patagonia Down Sweater is a long time favorite at OutdoorGearLab, and in this review, it certainly didn't disappoint.
 It is an excellent jacket that has been popular, for good reason, for a long time.
-It was very close to earning an award in this review, but this round, it was edged out by some pretty serious competition.
-We still think this is a very worthy jacket that will please nearly all who buy one.
+It was very close to earning an award in this review was edged out by some pretty serious competition.
+It's still a very worthy jacket that will please nearly all who buy it.

 The Down Sweater, versatile and comfortable.

 The Down Sweater is one of the warmest in this review.
 It's roomier than our award-winning jackets, which translates to a bit more airspace.
 The higher loft and larger baffles, however, make up for this, and it boasts an exceptional amount of warmth for its size and weight.

 The outer fabric is windproof, which helps keep cold gusts from giving you the chills.
 The hood is well designed and fuzzy fleece, where the jacket meets your face, adds significant warmth.
 We ordered a size small for our lead tester and found that this model is sized bigger than other brands, which allows us to comfortably add layers underneath.

 Patagonia's got you covered if you love the Down Sweater but are looking for something without a hood.
 The Women's Patagonia Down Sweater Jacket

 still has everything you love about the Down Sweater, without the bulk of a hood.

 The Down Sweater weighs 9.5 ounces; this is a reasonable amount of weight, earning a spot in our climbing and backpacking packs.
 While it isn't as lightweight as the ultralight award winners in our fleet, it's important to note that it's also quite a bit warmer, which is an important tradeoff to keep in mind.
 Depending on your warmth needs, the Down Sweater might be a better bet.